 In Summer 2024, the Collaborative will be engaged in strategy-formation exercises to further articulate a 10-year vision for inclusive economic growth and diversification in the region.
-This work will be documented in Regional Plan Part 2, forthcoming.
+This work is documented in Regional Plan Part 2.
 Together, Regional Plan Part 1 and Regional Plan Part 2 form the Regional Roadmap for RRRISE.